HolyBlackCat/cpp-tutorials/README.md

 * This tutorial is primarly for Windows.
 Most parts can be used for other OSes too.

-* We are going to install Clang (in MSYS2 CLANG64), Visual Studio Code, Clangd, LLDB-DAP, which I consider to be the best choice.
+* We are going to install the Clang compiler (or GCC if you prefer) using MSYS2, Visual Studio Code, Clangd, LLDB-DAP, which I consider to be the best choice.
 I also explain [why I picked those specific tools](/articles/why_philosophy.md), and what are the alternatives.

 ### How to read this tutorial?

-Follow the steps below **in order**.
+I recommend following the steps below **in order**, unless you already have a good idea what you're doing.

 If you're new to C/C++, don't binge-read everything at once.
 Practice writing small programs and read your C/C++ book between the chapters of this tutorial.